Slack

 Message Claude...

-Tools your Slack agent reaches for, scoped per user.
+Tools your messaging agent reaches for on Slack, scoped per user.

 CALL ANY TOOL